ms-jpq/simple-markdown-showcase/pages/about_me.md

 ---

-## Skills
+## Highlights

-### Microservices
+### Open Source

-Opensourced multiple [Kubernetes native](https://ms-jpq.github.io/simple-traefik-dash), [Dockerized](https://ms-jpq.github.io/simple-traefik-identity) [services](https://ms-jpq.github.io/kde-in-docker) for the self hosting community.
+Open-sourced multiple Kubernetes native, Dockerized services for the self hosting community.
-Over 50k docker pulls in total.
+Over 50k cumulative docker pulls.

 ### Devops

-Authored [templating framework](http://ms-jpq.github.io/jinja2pp) for Kubernetes, Ansible deployment pipelines, and integration of Azure Devops CI.
+Authored templating framework for Kubernetes, designed Ansible deployment pipelines, and automated CI pipelines using Github and Azure Devops.

+### Scripting

+Prolific author of guides, tools, and snippets for the commandline enthusiast community.
+Including a well received "sed" tool written in Rust with over 70 Github stars.

+### Code Golfing

+Implemented a typesafe React in 70 lines (TypeScript), async await using coroutines in 90 lines (Lua).

-### Functional Design
+### Multilingual

-Developed many modular, domain agnostic and generic components.
-Including a typesafe [React in 70 lines](http://ms-jpq.github.io/noact), and [Redux in Swift](http://ms-jpq.github.io/simple-reeducks).
+Over 10000 lines of experience in iOS (Swift), and Dotnet Core (F#), as well as thousands of lines of experience in scripting using Python and Bash.
+Over 1000 line of experience in Go.

 ---